chef/kitchen-dokken/CODE_OF_CONDUCT.md

-# Code of Conduct
+# Chef Code of Conduct

-Please refer to the Chef Community Code of Conduct at <https://www.chef.io/code-of-conduct/>
+Participants in this project must adhere to the [Chef Code of Conduct](https://chef.github.io/chef-oss-practices/policies/code-of-conduct/).